Posted in

 Ask your librarian or social worker (many large city libraries have one) if they have hygiene kits or referral lists for community outreach organizations.

 Many high school service clubs, scout groups, and campus ministries prepare blessing bags as part of volunteer projects.
-These are often donated to local shelters, churches, or distributed directly during community events.
+These are donated to local shelters, churches, or distributed directly during community events.

 If you live near a local college or university, check with your student services office or campus ministry.
 They may know when the next community outreach event or donation drop-off is scheduled.